The online Comment window has expired

 • Default_avatar

-Carl Hu 11 months ago
+Carl Hu about 1 year ago

 I support Bill 95 because it will incentivize owners of STR condos with kitchen and laundry to rent to fire survivors.
 The lack of inventory of residential dwellings is the single largest crisis Maui County faces right now.
 Bill 95 is a step in the right direction to solving this critical problem.